 Dilute a couple of shampoo droplets in 4 liters of hot water.
 Remove to form bubbles, then moisten your mop in the water and rub it on the floor.
 Repeat the process until the mop is clean.

 - Nail polish can be a great option to remove other dried stains.

 Nail polish is designed to remove dirt and stains without damaging even the most delicate things – human skin.

 There are stains that are left for days and turned into solid and cannot be removed by vinegar or shampoo.
 This is when you need nail polish.
 Apply nail polish on both the stain and microfiber cloth and rub it on the stain until it is removed.

 Proper maintenance and regular floor cleaning is the best way to prevent soft spots on mobile home flooring.

 The Mobile Home Dealer are licensed mobile home brokers in Sarasota Florida and the surrounding areas.
 We provide professional buy and/or sell assistance to our clients.
 If you have any questions, please contact us by clicking this link.
 You may also visit our Facebook Page and send us a message.

-This is Mark Kaiser and we at The Mobile Home Dealer, help buyers and sellers get to a better place in life.
+This is Mark Kaiser with The Mobile Home Dealer.
+We help mobile home buyers and sellers get to a better place in life.